code4recovery/12-step-meeting-list/readme.txt

 1. Edit location

 == Changelog ==

+= 3.14.28 =
+* Remove capability to make public CSV download links, since it looks like a security gap to researchers [more info](https://github.com/code4recovery/12-step-meeting-list/issues/1329)

 = 3.14.27 =
 * Fix 404 on TSML UI data URL when using Flywheel [more info](https://github.com/code4recovery/12-step-meeting-list/issues/1288)